How to buy BCI Minerals (BCI) shares in Australia

 Over the last 12 months, BCI Minerals's shares have ranged in value from as little as $0.2 up to $0.31.
 A popular way to gauge a stock's volatility is its "beta".

 Beta measures a share's volatility in relation to the market.
-The market (AU average) beta is 1, while BCI Minerals's is 1.1385.
-This would suggest that BCI Minerals's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while BCI Minerals's is 1.122.
+This would suggest that BCI Minerals's shares are a little bit more volatile than the average for this exchange and represent, relatively speaking, a slightly higher risk (but potentially also market-beating returns).

 BCI Minerals overview

 BCI Minerals Limited engages in the development and operation of mineral assets in Australia.
-The company explores for salt, iron ore, and sulphate of potash deposits.
-It owns a 100% interest in the Mardie Salt and Potash Project located in the West Pilbara coast.
-The company also owns interest in the Iron Valley mine located in the Central Pilbara.
-In addition, it holds a 30% interest in the Carnegie potash project consisting of one granted exploration license and two exploration license applications covering an area of approximately 1,700 square kilometers located to the north-east of Wiluna.
+The company explores for salt, iron ore, and potash deposits.
+It primarily focuses on its 100% interest owned in the Mardie Salt and Potash Project located in the West Pilbara coast, as well as owns interest in the Iron Valley, an iron ore mine located in the Central Pilbara.
 The company was formerly known as BC Iron Limited and changed its name to BCI Minerals Limited in December 2017.
 BCI Minerals Limited was incorporated in 2006 and is based in West Perth, Australia.

 Frequently asked questions